Felli/humhub_windows_installation/README.md

        For example: If web root folder is at C:\interpud\mysite\public\
                    the "cronojobs" folder at C:\interpud\mysite\cronojobs\

    6.2.
+Edit the .bat files and adjunt the PHP paths to php-win.exe

+      * On example bat files path is "C:\PHP\php-7.0.x-nts-VC14-x64\php-win.exe".
+Please, fix it!

+   6.3.
 Update all XML files:

       * Change on all XML files "my-humhub-web.com" to your real web name

       * Update all paths on files from "x:\_path_to_my-humhub-web.com_\cronjobs\" to you path.

-   6.3.
+   6.4.
 Open task manager and import the XMLs

       * On server: Remember to set the task to run "Run whether user is logged on or not".